MukundhSrikanth/indexingProcessor/README.md

 docker build -t index-processor .
 ```

-Run the app with your input file ... or you could run the inputFiles present in the project.
+Run the app with your custome input file ... or you could run the inputFiles present in the project.
 ```bash
 src/test/resources/input.txt
 ```

+**Example** :
 PowerShell (Windows)
 ```bash
 .\run-docker.sh "C:\Users\YourName\Desktop\inputFile.txt"